There are many different ways you can dress with less, and usually, that involves owning fewer things which I am all for!

-A capsule wardrobe is a combination of clothing pieces that work together perfectly, are easy to mix and match and are season-appropriate (for whichever season you are in).
+A capsule wardrobe is a combination of clothing pieces that work together, are easy to mix and match and are season-appropriate (for whichever season you are in).

-I live in a country with four seasons that range from snowy cold winters to sweltering summers so I divided my year into four capsules – spring, summer, autumn and winter.
+I live in a country with 4 seasons that range from snowy cold winters to sweltering summers so I divided my year into four capsules – spring, summer, autumn and winter.

-A time frame of three months works the best for me, so test and try to see what works best for you.
+A time frame of three months works the best for me, but test and try to see what works best for you.